NHQ/peralta-market-festival/readme.md

 # Open Market and Community Festival at Perlata Park

 Every Saturday or Sunday.
 Festival is all day long.
-The focus of the event can change throughout the day:  farmers market in the morning, ; general/artisinal market afternoon and evening; entertainment, attractions and prepared foods throughout.
+The focus of the event can change throughout the day:  farmers market in the morning, ; general/artisanal market afternoon and evening; entertainment, attractions and prepared foods throughout.

 Featuring the many talented artists, performers, wise people and warriors of our own community.
 As a market, the event brings much needed freshness and variety to our hood.
 As a festival, it is a place of local commons, where neighbors connect and empower each other.

 ## Vendors

-Ideally, we attract all kinds of vendors:  local businesses; raw good and foodsi (a la farmers market); artisinal crafts;  general merchants.
-If this is true, we may want to direct which go where when, and what the balance.
+Ideally, we attract all kinds of vendors:  local businesses; raw foods and goods (a la farmers market); artisanal crafts;  general merchants.
+If this is true, we may want to direct which groups go where and when, and what the balance is going to be.
 However, it may be best to let nature take it's course and see what happens.

 ### capacity

-What is the comfortable capacity for vendors, leaving room for dance, play, and picnicing?
+What is the comfortable capacity for vendors, leaving room for dance, play, and picnicking?

-The festival lasting all day, we could expect vendors to come and go throughout, some only staying for morning and lunch, others arriving for evening activities.
+With the festival lasting all day, we could expect vendors to come and go throughout, some only staying for morning and lunch, others arriving for evening activities.

 ### food trucks